-Each road tire is equipped with a tire pressure sensor fastened to the inside rim of the wheel.
-The pressure sensor is covered by the tire and is not visible unless the tire is removed.
-The pressure sensor is located opposite (180 degrees) from the valve stem.
+Banded sensor - the pressure sensor is banded to the wheel.

+In either case, the pressure sensor is covered by the tire and is not visible unless the tire is removed.
 Care must be taken when changing the tire to avoid damaging the sensor.
 It is recommended that you always have your tires serviced by an authorized dealer.